manojbmgr/Assignment4React/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
-#
 ## Rejection 1
-<span style="background-color: yellow;">## Mentor feedback: When you store todo data in local Storage then there is no need to use useContext feature.
+<mark>## Mentor feedback: When you store todo data in local Storage then there is no need to use useContext feature.
 It is used when you have multiple files.
-Okay, while there was instruction to use useContext</span>
+Okay, while there was instruction to use useContext</mark>

 ### Live URL netlify
 [https://warm-puffpuff-cc0520.netlify.app/](https://warm-puffpuff-cc0520.netlify.app/)